kholia/OSX-KVM/README.md

 - Go ahead, and install macOS 🙌

-- TIP: Using a non-APFS filesystem is recommended. (if you are installing OSX older than Mohave)
+- TIP: Using a non-APFS filesystem is recommended. (if you are installing OSX older than Mojave)

 - (OPTIONAL) Use this macOS VM disk with libvirt (virt-manager / virsh stuff).